-- 5.31 Everyone is entitled to attend a meeting of the Council and committees of the Council.
-The Council must ensure that all meetings of the Council and committees of the Council are open to the public. - Note: Clause 5.31 reflects section 10(1) of the Act. - 5.32 Clause 5.31 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 5.33 A person (whether a Councillor or another person) is not entitled to be present at a meeting of the Council or a committee of the Council if expelled from the meeting: - (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the Council has, by resolution, authorised the person presiding to exercise the power of expulsion.
+5.31 Everyone is entitled to attend a meeting of the Council and committees of the Council.
+The Council must ensure that all meetings of the Council and committees of the Council are open to the public.

+- 5.32 Clause 5.31 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 5.33 A person (whether a Councillor or another person) is not entitled to be present at a meeting of the Council or a committee of the Council if expelled from the meeting: - (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the Council has, by resolution, authorised the person presiding to exercise the power of expulsion.